travis-ci/docs-travis-ci-com/user/jwt.md

 ### How secure is this addon?

-Very Secure.
-The token produced is only valid for 90 minutes.
-It is signed in such a way to uniquely securely pass your secret information without worrying that information is leaked.
+The JWT token is only valid for 90 minutes.
+It is signed in a way that lets you securely transmit your secret information without worrying that it is leaked.

 ### Troubleshooting